A mezcal pocket guide

 Elaboration

-Its production process incorporates various steps, from the cultivation of the agave to its distillation and bottling, every one of them carefully carried out to guarantee the best quality.
+Its production process incorporates various steps, from the cultivation of the agave to its distillation and bottling, everyone carefully carried out to guarantee the best quality.

 - Harvest

-Its preparation begins with the cultivation of maguey, a fully organic produce as no artificial chemicals are applied.
-The agave takes approximately 8 or 10 years to reach maturity, then only the agave plants that are in the best condition are selected to proceed with their preparation.
+Its preparation begins with the cultivation of maguey, fully organic produce, as no artificial chemicals are applied.
+The agave takes approximately 8 or 10 years to reach maturity, then only the agave plants in the best condition are selected to proceed with their preparation.

 - Pineapples extraction

 Once the best agaves have been chosen, with the help of a hoe tool and machetes, the stems and roots are cut until only the heart is exposed.
-This procedure holds some degree of complexity as it requires tearing the maguey from the ground, cutting it, extracting the pineapple and transported to the distillery.
+This procedure holds some degree of complexity as it requires tearing the maguey from the ground, cutting it, extracting the pineapple, and transporting it to the distillery.

 - Cooking

-This is the period in the production process when the mezcal gets its smoky flavor and the sugars from the agave are extracted.
-The pineapples are chopped with an ax to facilitate cooking, then they are placed inside a with different varieties of wood, such as ocote or oak.
+This is the period in the production process when the mezcal gets its smoky flavor, and the sugars from the agave are extracted.
+The pineapples are chopped with an ax to facilitate cooking; then placed inside a with different varieties of wood, such as ocote or oak.
 Afterward, it is left for 3 days until the agave turns yellowish or caramel.

 - Grinding